-Through the eyes of a child, a kid's view.
 A little boy got lost at the YMCA and found himself in the women's locker room.
 When he was spotted, the room burst into shrieks, with ladies grabbing towels and running for cover.
 The little boy watched in amazement and then asked, 'What's the matter, haven't you ever seen a little kid before?'

 As a Police Office, while taking a routine vandalism report at an elementary school, I was interrupted by a little girl about 6 years old.
 She said her name was Sally.
 Looking up and down to view my uniform, she asked, 'Are you a cop?
 Yes,' I answered and continued writing the report.
 My mother said if I ever needed help I should ask the police.
 Is that right?'
 'Yes, that's right,' I told her.
 'Well, then,' she said as she extended her foot toward me, 'would you please tie my shoe?'

 It was the end of the day when I parked my police van in front of the station.
 As I gathered my equipment, my K-9 partner, Jake, was barking, and there was a little boy in view nearby, staring in at me.
 "Is that a dog you got back there?" he asked.
 "It sure is," I relied.
 Puzzled, the boy looked at me and then towards the back of the van.
-Finally he said, "What'd he do?"
+Finally he said, "What'd he do wrong?"